 These studies are designed to meet the needs of your business.
 The results shine a light on the needs of your target audience.
 In countless customer segmentation surveys, we’ve unveiled millions in potential revenue.
-We’ve revealed risk points in how businesses operate, and we’ve identified how much our clients should be investing digital vs. traditional channels.
+We’ve revealed risk points in how businesses operate and identified how much our clients should be investing in digital vs. traditional channels.

 Do your B2B customers really want ecommerce?
 Are they satisfied with the current digital experience?
 What information do they need at what point of the conversion process?
 Each question was designed to capture pertinent answers like this that will shape your marketing and channel strategy.

-To extract insights from the dataset, we deploy a deductive analysis process to identify your statistically significant customer segments.
+We deploy a deductive analysis process to extract insights from the dataset and identify your customer segments.
 We look for data that demonstrates clear differences in purchase power, preference, and application needs.
 We look at how they do business with you, who’s happy and who’s not, and how they feel about your brand.

-After we’ve identified significant customer segments, we formally prepare our findings into formats your business can use to make decisions, inform strategies, and reference in the field.
+After identifying significant customer segments, we formally prepare our findings into formats your business can use to make decisions, inform strategies, and reference in the field.

 4. Build persona profiles and customer journeys

 This next step is all about bringing the data to life in a useful format for sales and marketing.
-After your customer segments are confirmed, we develop persona profiles and journey lifecycle maps for each one.
-These are valuable tools that your sales and marketing teams can use for years to come—in executing various channel strategies, in content development, to prep for sales calls, and to inform your website’s user experience (UX).
+After your customer segments are confirmed, we develop persona profiles and journey lifecycle maps for each.
+These are valuable tools that your sales and marketing teams can use for years to come—in executing various channel strategies, in content development, to prep for sales calls, and informing your website’s user experience (UX).

 Personas and customer journeys come in all shapes and sizes.
 Ours are holistic, data-driven, and demonstrate integrated channel interactions from awareness to conversion to repeat purchasing.
 Specifically, we aim to demonstrate what customers need from digital, as our customer segmentation studies are often tied to a larger digital strategy.

-Our persona profiles include a brief narrative about your customer segment—their role, what drives them to purchase, any barriers that prevent them from converting.
+Our persona profiles include a brief narrative about your customer segment—their role, what drives them to purchase, and any barriers that prevent them from converting.
 Some agencies fill personas with fluffy heuristic details that aren’t actionable.
 We focus on qualitative and quantitative data.
 These profiles help your team get inside the heads of your most important audiences.
-They aren’t meant to be stored in a drawer and forgotten; they’re meant to be used on a regular basis to keep your unique audiences top of mind in everything you do.
+They aren’t meant to be stored in a drawer and forgotten; they’re meant to be used regularly to keep your unique audiences top of mind in everything you do.